 Since 1935 when the concept of ‘Flyways’ was developed by Frederick Lincoln, the practice of protecting large swaths of wetlands along the migratory routes of waterfowl and other birds has secured the protection of natural habitat.

 But birds are not the only animals that migrate extreme distances and require protection to ensure the continuity of their migration path.
-Aquatic animals, including fish, turtles, and freshwater dolphins, depend on long stretches of healthy, free-flowing rivers to find food, reach historic mating or nursing grounds, or move between habitats in response to seasonal variation in water levels.
+Aquatic animals, including fish, turtles, and freshwater dolphins, depend on long stretches of healthy, free-flowing rivers to find food, reach historic mating or nursing grounds, or move between habitats in response to seasonal variations in water levels.

 Aquatic animals need protection.
-Populations of freshwater species have already declined by 84% on average since 1970, with degradation of rivers a leading cause of this decline and nearly 1/3 of all freshwater fish face extinction.
+Populations of freshwater species have already declined by 84% on average since 1970, with the degradation of rivers a leading cause of this decline, and nearly 1/3 of all freshwater fish face extinction.
 Protecting free-flowing rivers as swimways or Other Effective Area-based Conservation Measures (OECMs) allows for populations to rebound without the pressure of habitat fragmentation.

 Swimways, as discussed in the paper: Global Swimways for the conservation of migratory freshwater fishes are rivers and their associated ecosystems that support the entire migration routes of biologically and/or socioeconomically important freshwater fishes.

 As a new concept, Swimways require criteria to identify rivers as potential freshwater connectivity corridors.
-In this paper, the discussion centers on biological, economic, and social aspects that will help identify where rivers need protections.
-The proposed criteria would nominate a river as a Swimway if it contains: a threshold level of abundance and diversity of species, maintains economic value from migratory fish flowing through it for commercial or subsistence fishing purposes, and/or if there are social implications in how river management would affect the local or indigenous communities.
+In this paper, the discussion centers on biological, economic, and social aspects that will help identify where rivers need protection.
+The proposed criteria would nominate a river as a Swimway if it contains: a threshold level of abundance and diversity of species, maintains economic value from migratory fish flowing through it for commercial or subsistence fishing purposes, and/or if there are social implications in how river management would affect the local or Indigenous communities.

 Swimway protections are particularly important in the face of a changing climate.
 As average temperatures and weather patterns shift on a global scale, species will likely need to move to new locations to survive.
 Keeping pathways open for these shifts in species ranges becomes critically important.